tfredrich/Syntaxe/README.md

 Syntaxe is an annotations-based, functional-style syntactic (and semantic) domain model validation framework for Java.

-Simply annotate fields in your domain model and invoke the ValidationEngine.validat() method to accomplish syntactic validation.
+Simply annotate fields in your domain model and invoke the ValidationEngine.validate() method to accomplish syntactic validation.
 Multiple annotations per field can be used to enforce multiple validations, if necessary.